garry-clawson/robot_programming/Presentation.md

 1. <b>wall_follow</b> - The obstacle avoidance process was married with the wall_follow state.
 However, this meant that extra time was taken navigating the perimeter of the vineyard.
 This could force the system to get into a loop where the robot could not escape or areas become inaccessible as it would never navigate to these points unless co-opted.

 1. <b>masking</b> - Masking was extremely useful, however this assumed constant conditions.
 Case-Switch statements could offer various code paths (or taking params out of a launch file), however these would at best be averages.
 Updating the system to detect features other than colour would offer improved counting performance across seasonality, weather or lighting conditions.

-## What makes the problem hard

-Several aspects of the challenge provided require consideration:

-1. Occlusion

-1. Lighting

-1. Lighting direction

-1. Colour Gradients of greens

-1. Size of grapes

-1. Variation on colour of grapes

-1. Shadows

-1. etc ...